 B.A.
 Sociology, University of Connecticut

 Kelly has over 10 years experience in the sustainable purchasing and product stewardship fields.
 She is currently Principal of Green Spectrum Consulting, a sustainable materials management firm specializing in communications, research, and analysis in the areas of waste prevention, green purchasing, recycling, and product stewardship.
 As part of her consulting work, she served as the Association of Oregon Recyclers' Communications Director from 2010-2015.
 Kelly started her career in green procurement right here at RPN from 2002-2006, helping to build the network’s member base and to develop tools to promote the purchase of environmentally preferable products.
-She also worked at the Oregon Department of Environmental Quality implementing Oregon E-Cycles, one of the first electronics extended producer responsibility programs in the U.S. In her new role at RPN, Kelly provides research and communications support.
-In her spare time, Kelly enjoys knitting, sharpening her web and design skills, and obsessing about the music and history of the Beatles.
+She also worked at the Oregon Department of Environmental Quality implementing Oregon E-Cycles, one of the first electronics extended producer responsibility programs in the U.S. In her spare time, Kelly enjoys knitting, sharpening her web and design skills, and obsessing about the music and history of the Beatles.